xattacker/GanSocket/README.md

 <br><br>
 ### Issues:<br>
 1. iOS app will not get message when hiding in background.
+2. message will not be saved persistently.
-2. message could not be guaranteed to receive when sending.
+3. message could not be guaranteed to receive when sending.